cityofships/i-love-compute/README.md

 A script to download, build Mesa nvk and run software using Vulkan.

-This is a variant of `user-mesa` building the experimental out-of-tree nvk vulkan driver.
+This is a variant of the `user-mesa` script building the experimental out-of-tree nvk vulkan driver.

+- The user can download, build and install nvk by doing `./user-nvk build`.
+- The installation is done in user workspace and provided software is not made available in default environment.
+- The user can run `COMMAND` with built Mesa Clover or Vulkan by doing `./user-nvk run [COMMAND]`.

 ### [`user-clvk`](scripts/user-clvk)